magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 2. [**`nghttpx`**](https://nghttp2.org): We use `control_proxy` to proxy TLS
 connections from individual services to the orchestrator.
-However, `nghttpx`, the proxy implementation we use does not collect per-process or per-destination byte and packet counters. `nghttpx` could probably be modified to collect these statistics, but that would probably be higher development effort and may yield worse performance.
+However, `nghttpx`, the proxy implementation we use does not collect per-service byte counters.
+`nghttpx` could probably be modified to collect these statistics, but that would probably be higher development effort and may yield worse performance.
 Also, it will not work if `proxy_cloud_connections` is set to `False` and services are connecting to the cloud directly.
 Even if `proxy_cloud_connections` is set to `True`, `nghttpx` will not be able to capture general traffic outside of Magma daemons.

 3. [**`cilium/epbf`**](https://github.com/cilium/ebpf): This is a pure Go eBPF library alternative to BCC. `cilium/ebpf` has minimal external dependencies and